TheWiiArchivist/Wii-Shop-Channel---scrollbar-remake/README.md

 # Wii-Shop-Channel---scrollbar-remake
 Remake of the Wii Shop scrollbar in HTML 5!
+ --   credit to https://stackoverflow.com/a/52361343 for the arrow buttons tutorial --   credit to https://idkwh.ct8.pl/ (idkwhereisthisname) for the scrollbar img rips.
+ --  credit to https://nintendo.com  for the images i guessss....

 <br>
 # Use on YOUR website!
 It's simple, just download the wiishopscrollbar folder and put this in any html page that u need it in: